 What Causes Stress in Pets?

 Your four-legged friend is a creature of habit and any change to their daily routine can trigger a stressful response.
-Everyday occurrences like car trips, summer storms and even package deliveries can cause a great deal of stress for cats and dogs.
-Many pets also have phobias of strangers, large crowds and loud noises which cause them to react negatively.
-These are some of the most common pet stressors:
+Everyday occurrences like leaving for work, summer storms, and even package deliveries can cause a great deal of stress for cats and dogs.
+Many pets also have phobias of strangers, large crowds, and loud noises which cause them to react negatively.
+Here are a few of the most common pet stressors: